echscoregroup/ECHS-CORE-GROUP/index.md

 <hr>

 <B>A new Initiative - Happy to announce - Helping Hands for ECHS Web Portal designed and launched 9 Jun 2021.
 This will allow Beneficiries to access information from this Web Portal and do not require WhatsApp</B>

+<B>A new Initiative - Happy to announce - Helping Hands for ECHS Web Portal designed and launched 9 Jun 2021.
+This will allow Beneficiries to access information from this Web Portal and do not require WhatsApp</B>